keyalone/EnSDD/README.md

 EnSDD integrates multiple base spatial domain detection (SDD) methods using a weighted optimization model to generate a consensus similarity matrix and introduces Louvain's algorithm to define spatial domains.
-EnSDD mainly includes four steps: (1) running each base SDD method individually to obtain the base clustering label vector; (2) For each individual clustering result vector, a binary similarity matrix is then constructed based on the corresponding spot labels: if two spots belong
+EnSDD mainly includes four steps: (1) Running each base SDD method individually to obtain the base clustering label vector; (2) For each individual clustering result vector, a binary similarity matrix is then constructed based on the corresponding spot labels: if two spots belong